zeyongj/Spaceship-Titanic/README.md

 ## License
-This project is licensed under the Apache 2.0 or later License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 or later License - see the `LICENSE` file for details.

 ## Author
 Zeyong Jin

-March 27, 2023
+March 27th, 2023